pine3ree/pine3ree-autowiring-factory/README.md

    try to instantiate the class directly.
 An exception is thrown on failure.

-1. If the argument is not type-hinted or is type-hinted with a builtin type the factory will try to load a service or a prameter value registered in the container with the parameter name as identifier
+1. If the argument is not type-hinted or is type-hinted with a builtin type the factory will try to load a service or a parameter value registered in the container with the parameter name as identifier.
    If not found, the factory will try the default provided value, if any, then the `null` value if the argument is nullable, otherwise an exception is thrown.